Av0cat0/weather-analytics-platform/README.md

 The system includes **automatic alerts** that are **pre-configured** and ready to use.
 The alert automatically triggers when temperature drops below **0°C** or rises above **24°C** The alert state shows as the color of the dot, if it's in alert state it will be colored red, otherwise green.

+## Issues I encountered with

+### Time format mismatch

+I had some issues when manipulating the time variables due to wrong formats, I used my past experience of an old issue I had years ago and converted all the variables to UTC format using the right ISO and the '+Z' postfix.